sebamarynissen/sc4-submenu-collection/README.md

 Navigate to the submenu folder you want the lots to appear in, and then create a `.txt` file.
 The text file should contain all the [Exemplar Patch Targets](https://github.com/memo33/submenus-dll?tab=readme-ov-file#exemplar-patching) - which are the Group and Instance IDs of a building exemplar.
-Every line should contain exactly *one* Group/Instance pair, which have to be separated by a comma:
+Every line should contain exactly *one* Group/Instance pair*, which have to be separated by a comma:

 ```txt
 0x908CD9D2, 0xA485470C